The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Results

 The entropy profile for this cluster is shown in the left panel of Fig.~\ref{fig::17214_entropy}.
 At all radii, the entropy profile is monotonically increasing.
 The best fit $K_0$, the core entropy, is $\sim50\,\rm{keV\,cm^2}$, which leans toward the smaller-value mode for the bimodal distribution of $K_0$, found by~\citet{2009Cavagnolo}.
-The discussion of this entropy profile in the context of other galaxy clusters will be presented in Section~\ref{sec::dissen}.
+A discussion of this entropy profile in the context of other galaxy clusters will be presented in Section~\ref{sec::dissen}.

 Lastly, the right panel of Fig.~\ref{fig::17214_entropy} shows the cooling time profile of the cluster.
 The cooling time profile has a monotonically increasing profile from the center of the cluster to larger radii.
 The central cooling time (at 10 kpc from the center) of PKS1353-341 is $299\substack{+92\\-70}\,\rm{Myr}$.
-According to~\citet{2010Hudson}, if the central cooling time is less than 1 Gyr, then the cluster is classified as a strong cool core (SCC), implying that this cluster is SCC.
+According to~\citet{2010Hudson}, if the central cooling time is less than 1 Gyr, then the cluster is classified as an SCC cluster.
+Therefore, this cluster is an SCC cluster.
 Both the temperature and entropy profiles also lead to the same conclusion.

-The radius of the cooling region, defined as the radius at which the cooling time is less than 7.7 Gyr, is also measured and found to be $\sim\!200\,\rm{kpc}$.
-Without any source of feedback, the ICM inside this radius should have cooled since $z\sim\!1$, which suggests that some heating mechanism is required to keep the ICM hot on scales of $\sim$200 kpc (i.e., AGN feedback;~\citep{2014McNamara}).
+The radius of the cooling region, defined as the radius at which the cooling time is less than 7.7 Gyr, was also measured and found to be $\sim$200 kpc.
+Without any source of feedback, the ICM inside this radius should have cooled since $z\sim1$, which suggests that some heating mechanism is required to keep the ICM hot on scales of $\sim$200 kpc~\citep[i.e., AGN feedback;][]{2014McNamara}.